WHY LOCAL

 “I don’t split hairs,” Amber Nickel says.
 “I don’t care where you go, as long as you stay in Lawrence.”■

-A fascinating discussion is worth comment.
-I do believe that you should write more about this issue, it might not be a taboo subject but typically folks don’t speak about these issues.
+1. A fascinating discussion is worth comment.
+There’s no doubt that that you ought to write more on this topic, it might not be a taboo subject but usually people don’t speak about such issues.
 To the next!
-All the best!
+Best wishes!

-Oh my goodness!
-Awesome article dude!
-Thanks, However I am experiencing difficulties with your RSS.
-I don’t know the reason why I am unable to join it.
-Is there anyone else getting identical RSS issues?
-Anybody who knows the solution can you kindly respond?
-Thanx!!
+6. Oh my goodness!
+Amazing article dude!
+Many thanks, However I am having troubles with your RSS.
+I don’t know why I am unable to join it.
+Is there anyone else having similar RSS issues?
+Anyone that knows the answer will you kindly respond?
+Thanks!!